-Sikorsky’s MATRIX™ Technology program is developing systems intelligence that will give operators the confidence to fly their large rotorcraft safely, reliably and affordably as autonomous or optionally piloted aircraft.
-The program will also improve operator effectiveness when making decisions for manned aircraft.
+Sikorsky’s MATRIX™ Technology program is developing systems intelligence that will give operators the ability to fly their large rotorcraft reliably as autonomous or optionally piloted aircraft.
+MATRIX Technology is like a virtual second pilot that will help operators fly safely and confidently in dangerous and complex missions.
+The system allows for zero, one or two pilots to operate an aircraft.

-MATRIX™ technology combines software and hardware components, enabling autonomous, reliable mission execution in obstacle-rich environments.
-This creates a safer flying experience overall.
+MATRIX Technology combines software and hardware components, enabling autonomous, reliable mission execution in obstacle-rich environments.
+This creates a safer flying experience overall for both military and commercial customers.
+Sikorsky’s work in autonomy technology spans several aircraft and focus areas.

 Expanding the Autonomy Portfolio